Tips

 This is particularly true when smokers used to cope with their past stress situations by smoking a cigarette.
 So, in the withdrawal process, they no longer have the possibility to have a smoke to calm down.
 This state of stress may be variable, but the first four weeks are the hardest.
 After this period, the levels of pressure start to decrease.
 That's why it is essential to know how to manage stress without risking a relapse.

-Then, once your weaning process has started, it is advised to take into consideration different strategies to better manage the stress associated with quitting smoking.
+Then, once your smoking cessation process has started, it is advised to take into consideration different strategies to better manage the stress associated with quitting smoking.

 Individual tips, methods of help and the support of your loved ones will help you to better manage stress and avoid a relapse into tobacco use.